atirumal/File-System/README.md

 ```shell
 sudo mount -o loop cs111-base.img mnt
 ```
-Now you can use the filesystem, for example by running:
+Now you can use the filesystem, for example, by running a command like:
 ```shell
 ls -ain mnt/
 ```